dfoddav2/SS25-dsitributed-systems-assignment/message_queue/README.md

 Main top level configurations can be changed through the [.env](./.env) file, including the maximum message queue size constraint, database save setting, and many others.

+The main `.env` variable you may want to set is `SKIP_MESSAGE_QUEUE_AUTHENTICATION` as it makes testing a lot easier by skipping the middleware.

 Don't forget that there is a separate [.env.docker](./.env.docker) file for running inside Docker.
 This is needed, as Docker services communicate with each other through their service name resolution, instead of the localhost when running locally.

 ## Frontend UI